Your May Garden

 - Ferns: aucuba, cotinus, fatsia, physocarpus, sambucus

-- Flowering now: Begonias, kalanchoe, orchids, roses
+- Flowering now: Begonias, kalanchoe, orchids

 - Great for foliage: Adiantum (and other ferns), alocasia, chlorophytum, cordyline, schefflera, cacti and succulents